amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 #### Types of software components

 Next, in the remaining part of this section, we will cover the following types of software components.
-These are the most universal and commonly used ones:
+These are the most universal and commonly used ones[^fairbank-ref]:

 1. Functional (or business)
 1. Utility